 Not only can you organize your life within the ‘compartment’ of the Sudo profiles you create, you can delete a Sudo profile at any time.
 For example, once you’ve closed on the house deal, and you no longer need the realtor, mover and cleaning services you’ve been searching for and dealing with, you can simply delete your ‘House Hunting Sudo’and never be bothered by those ads and offers again.
-Deleting a Sudo means the dedicated email and phone number you’ve used for communications and login under that Sudo go away too.
+Deleting a Sudo means the dedicated handle, email and phone number you’ve used for communications and login under that Sudo go away too.

 You’ve cut the strings to the puppeteers and you’re free.

 Download MySudo today.
 Now on iOS and Android.